farcasterxyz/docs/docs/reference/frames/spec.md

 1. Buttons must be displayed in ascending index order below the image.
 2. Buttons may be displayed in multiple rows if space is a constraint.
-3. Button with `post_redirect` action must be visually marked to users.
-4. Text inputs must be displayed above the buttons and below the image.
+3. Text inputs must be displayed above the buttons and below the image.
-5. Text input labels must be shown above or inside the text input.
+4. Text input labels must be shown above or inside the text input.
-6. Apps must respect the aspect ratio set in the `fc:frame:input:text` property.
+5. Apps must respect the aspect ratio set in the `fc:frame:image:aspect_ratio` property.

+If the button is a `post_redirect` or `link` action:

+1. It must be visually marked with a redirect symbol.
+2. Users should be warned when leaving the app for untrusted sites.

 If the button is a `mint` action, the following rules also apply: